Travelling on the Norwegian Coastal Express is a truly unique experience.

 Along the way we call at 34 ports – from small fishing villages and towns, to bustling Arctic cities like Bodø and Tromsø – before reaching our destination in Kirkenes, just miles from the Russian border.

 We’re proud of our heritage, and we’re also proud that we sail up and down the rugged Norwegian coast in every season, 24 hours a day.
 Many things have changed since Hurtigruten-founder Captain Richard With set sail on the first departure in 1893, but the core of the Norwegian Coastal Express is still the same.
 Today, our modern coastal ships still bring you close to the everyday life we remain a part of on what’s called the ‘world’s most beautiful voyage’.

 This flexible food is a staple of traditional Norwegian households, cafes and even ferries up and down the country.
 In Norway, the lefse is sweet or savoury, thick or thin, can be made from wheat or potatoes, and can be served with a wide variety of accompaniments.
 Depending on the variety, the lefse can be eaten an alternative to bread or as a sweet pastry with coffee.

-This digital magazine is published for Hurtigruten Americas.
-No part of this magazine may be reproduced without the written consent of Hurtigruten Americas
+This digital magazine is published for Hurtigruten Australia on the land of the Wurundjeri people, who are the Traditional Custodians of this Land.
+No part of this magazine may be reproduced without the written consent of Hurtigruten Australia.